igorkosariev/TimeFighter/README.md

 # TimeFighter
-## This is Android android game with a countdown timer that increments score when tappimg a button
+## This is Android android game with a countdown timer that increments score when tapping a button
 ### Languages : Kotlin